GaspardMerten/date_range_picker/README.md

 We encourage and welcome contributions from the community to help improve and grow this project.
 If you would like to contribute, please feel free to fork the repository, make changes, and submit a pull request.

-When contributing, please keep the following guidelines in mind:

-- Always follow the best practices and coding standards for Flutter and Dart.
-- Write clear, concise, and well-documented code.
-- Test your changes thoroughly before submitting a pull request.
-- Add or update any necessary documentation related to your changes.
-- Respect the existing codebase and maintain its structure and style.

 If you have any questions or need guidance, don't hesitate to reach out to the maintainer of this project.
 We appreciate your interest and support, and we look forward to collaborating with you!